Voice Change (Hoarseness)

 - Other health issues such as allergies, thyroid problems, neurological disorders, rheumatoid arthritis and voice box trauma

-- Smoking is injurious not just to your overall health; it is particularly bad for your vocal chords as well.
-Quit smoking to keep your voice normal.
+- Smoking is injurious not just to overall health; it is particularly bad for vocal cords as well.
+Quit smoking to keep the voice normal.

 - Those who have hoarseness should avoid exposure to passive or second-hand smoke even if they do not smoke themselves.

 - Hoarseness can also result from dehydration so drink water and other hydrating fluids but minimize consumption of caffeine and alcohol.

 - Use a humidifier at home to do away with dryness.

 - Do not speak too loud and do not speak for long stretches in one go.

 - Go to an ENT specialist if the hoarseness persists.